The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Results, Technical Contribution, Discussion

-The above lower bounds allow the density $\Delta$ to be super-constant (even polynomially), which is asymptotically above the satisfiability threshold.
+The above lower bounds allow the density $\Delta$ to be super-constant (even polynomial), which is asymptotically above the satisfiability threshold.
 For the sake of simplicity, assume $\Delta$ to be constant in the following.
 Starting at the bottom~(\ref{item:high-beta-3}, \ref{item:high-beta-other}), we get a linear bound for $w$ if $\beta$ is sufficiently large, i.e., greater than $3$ or $(2k - 2) / (k - 2)$.
 For $\beta = 3$ (\ref{item:beta-3}), the bound is still almost linear.
 Note that these results in particular imply exponential lower bounds on the resolution size and thus on the running time of CDCL and DPLL.
 For smaller $\beta$~(\ref{item:low-beta}), we get a polynomial bound for the width with exponent $\eps_2/\eps_1$; see Figure~\ref{fig:power-law-plot} for a plot with $\eps$ close to $0$.

 Interestingly enough, our bounds only hold for power law exponents $\beta>\frac{2k-1}{k-1}$.
-This is complemented by a previous result~\cite{fkrss-bstpldrs-17}, which shows that asymptotically almost surely power-law random $k$-SAT instances with constant constraint densities are trivially unsatisfiable for power law exponents $\beta<\frac{2k-1}{k-1}$.
-Thus, their resolution width is constant.
+This is complemented by a previous result~\cite{fkrss-bstpldrs-17}, which shows that the satisfiability threshold of power-law random $k$-SAT is at density $\Delta=\Theta(1)$ for power law exponents $\beta>\frac{2k-1}{k-1}$ and that asymptotically almost surely instances with constant constraint densities are trivially unsatisfiable for power law exponents $\beta<\frac{2k-1}{k-1}$.
+Thus, the resolution width is constant in the latter case.

 Part~\ref{item:high-beta-other} of Theorem~\ref{thm:mainone} is derived via lower bounds on the bipartite expansion of the clause-variable incidence graph of these instances.
 These results can be of independent interest for hypergraphs with edge size $k$ and for random $(0,1)$-matrices.
-Additionally, these expansion properties yield lower bounds for the clause space complexity, which in turn gives lower bounds on the tree-like resolution of such formulas (Section~\ref{sec:BipExpansion}).
-More precisely, this gives an exponential lower bound for the tree-like resolution for $\beta>\frac{2k-3}{k-2}$.
-This is an improvement of the bound obtained via the resolution width.
+Additionally, these expansion properties yield lower bounds for the clause space complexity, which in turn gives lower bounds on the tree-like resolution size of such formulas\shortOrLong{.}{ (Section~\ref{sec:BipExpansion}).} More precisely, this results in an exponential lower bound on the tree-like resolution size for $\beta>\frac{2k-3}{k-2}$.
+This is an improvement of the bound obtained via resolution width.

 It is interesting to note that this result on the non-geometric model supports the claim that locality is a crucial factor for easy SAT instances.
 The lower bounds for the power-law model are solely based on the fact that every set of clauses covers a comparatively large set of variables.
 In other words, we only use that there are no clusters of clauses with similar variables, i.e., we explicitly use the lack of locality.